State's new coronavirus deaths cut in half in one day to 62; cases rise by 3,573

 It took 49 days for Florida's death toll of residents to reach the first 1,000 yet it was only 40 days to more than double.
 Less than two months ago, July 20, there were 5,075 deaths.

 Palm Beach County reported 5 new deaths for a total of 1,277, third highest in the state behind Miami-Dade and Broward, after 18 were reported Friday.
 On the Treasure Coast, St. Lucie rose by 4 at 263, Martin remained at 132 and Indian River stayed at 109.
-Okeechobee increased by 1 to 23 with its first two deaths on July 25.
+Okeechobee increased by 1, a 96-year-old person of unknown sex, to 23 with its first two deaths on July 25.

 Broward increased by 2 and Miami-Dade by 28.